warehouse-13/cosmic/build-docs/docs/shopping-list.md

 - Case.
 Strictly speaking this is a 'nice to have'.
 But you can get some very cute, very cheap cases, so it feels sad not to have one.
-[This one][case] is nice-looking, comes with CPU fans, and is extendable, so you can stack more of the same cases as you aqcuire more boards.
+[This one][case] is nice-looking, comes with CPU fans, and is extendable, so you can stack more of the same cases as you acquire more boards.
 - A way to flash microSD cards.
 If your PC/laptop does not have an SD port, you can get tiny [USB card reader][sd-reader] which works very well.